Acare/hacksig/README.md

 If you have any suggestions about adding new features to `hacksig`, please open an issue request on [GitHub](https://github.com/Acare/hacksig/issues).
-Gene-level information about gene signatures are stored in the R object `signatures_data` and can be used as a template for requests.
+Gene-level information about gene signatures are stored in `data-raw/hacksig_signatures.csv` and can be used as a template for requests.